AidanStrydom/AIDSTR25544_fto2506_A_Aidan-Strydom_JSLPP/README.md

 - **Deploy the Kanban app to Netlify**, following the process of uploading your project and setting a custom deployment link.
 - Test the deployed app to ensure that all features, including task creation, editing, local storage, and sorting, work as expected in a live environment.

+take from api if local storage is empty value pair to add/push async for the loading stuff

+## Overview

+This is my Khanban board, made with HTML, vanilla CSS and JavaScript.
+The objectives of this website are to showcase my ability to create functional, responsive and clean and maintanaible code.
+Present in the application are a sidebar, heading area and task area.
+Tasks are displayed in the task area under the corresponding column, todo, doing or done.
+When a task is clicked on it will display details about it in a modal "pop-up", and the details are editable.
+There is also an add task button that allows more tasks to be added, and then sorted into the correct column.
+Buttons are also present in the sidebar section, aloowing the user to change the board between light and dark mode, and to close the sidebar.
+There is also responsive design so that when the window size for the page changes between desktop and mobile view it displays accordingly.
+Initial task data is taken from a web API, and there is a loading display and error to load message when loading fails.
+Information is stored on local storage so that on page refresh the previous entered information is kept.

+## Technologies

+The application is made to match a Figma design, with HTML styled by vanilla CSS in a seperate file, and is then given functionality with JavaScript.
+The JavaScript files are in multiple seperate files, split based on their specific function.

+## Code Readability and Maintainability

+- JSDoc comments as well as comments in HTML and CSS are added to provide a roadmap to understand the code more easily at a glance, without needing to decode the entire project to make sense of it.
+- Code is seperated into seperate files with specific purposes, allowing for easier management of specific aspects.

+## Expected Outcome

+A fully functional Kanban app that:

+- Dynamically fetches and displays tasks.
+- Supports task editing, deletion, and persistent storage through local storage.
+- Has a responsive, mobile-friendly sidebar with a theme toggle switch.
+- App deployed to **Netlify** with a custom, readable URL.
+- Uses modular, well-documented code that is easy to maintain and scale.

 ### Initial Data Fetching & Loading State

 - **Fetch tasks dynamically** from an API: https://jsl-kanban-api.vercel.app/